-I wanted to keep Lars in front of me so I could make sure he was doing OK.
+I wanted to keep him in front of me so I could make sure he was doing OK.

 The ride down was broken into segments, and we would ride a segment, stop, and then yell and whoop about how much fun we were having.
-I might throw in a tip or two to help Lars, and we would rinse and repeat.
-Some of the trails were actually fairly steep, and I was worried that Lars might freak out, but he handled the bike extremely well for a beginner.
+I might throw in a tip or two to help our son, and we would rinse and repeat.
+Some of the trails were actually fairly steep, and I was worried that he might freak out, but he handled the bike extremely well for a beginner.

 Once we were at the bottom of the hill, we decided to do the same run again, and we were back in line for the lift.
-With the first run down the hill on the books, Lars and I were talking about the run, and it was a great Father-Son Moment.
+With the first run down the hill on the books, we were talking about the run, and it was a great Father-Son Moment.
 I enjoy those immensely.
-Especially now, since Lars is becoming more independent.
+Especially now, since he is becoming more independent.

 Rinse And Repeat, But Faster